-West Virginia Children and Families Are Suffering: Foster & Kinship Data
+West Virginia Children and Families Are Suffering: Hope and Homes Blog Series Part 1

 The available statistics related to West Virginia’s foster and kinship care situation paint a grim picture.
 On almost every metric, West Virginia does not compare favorably to national averages.

 According to the latest WV DHHR legislative statistics, roughly 6,700 West Virginia children currently live in foster care.
 This means that, per capita, West Virginia continues to have one of the highest rates of children in foster care in the nation.

 Per the State of Babies, for every 1,000 babies born in West Virginia, 25 are removed due to maltreatment.
 This is more than three times the national average.

 Furthermore, it has been reported that West Virginia removes children from their homes at a rate nearly 5 times the national average.